Equal Opportunities Commission (Hong Kong): Early history

-In 1997, the EOC brought its first sex discrimination case to court against Apple Daily, which placed an advertisement for "pretty female reporters" to report on balls and social events.
-The District Court ruled in favour of Apple Daily, with the judge deciding that the ambiguous language used in the advertisement, placed in the celebrity section of the newspaper, meant it did not violate the Sex Discrimination Ordinance.
+The EOC brought its first sex discrimination case to court in 1997.
+It sued Apple Daily, which placed an advertisement for "pretty female reporters" to report on balls and social events.
+The District Court judge ruled in favour of Apple Daily because the language used in the advertisement in the newspaper's celebrity section was vague and therefore did not violate the Sex Discrimination Ordinance.
 The Court of Appeal overturned the decision, saying that allowing the ambiguous language would permit employers to advertise freely for only one gender.
 The court did not impose penalties, and the EOC said it was more important to clarify the law than to punish the newspaper.

 On 1 August 1999, Cheung was replaced as chairperson by Anna Wu, who had been a member of the commission since its founding.